OpenSUSE Trademark Guidelines

 You may use the openSUSE Marks to identify your redistribution of openSUSE with no modifications, meaning you are redistributing an official distribution from the openSUSE Project that has not been changed in any way.

-Distributing openSUSE With Project-Based Modifications
+Distributing openSUSE With Modifications

-In making such a distribution, you must remove all trademark uses of the openSUSE Marks from the version of openSUSE you are modifying, and must use your own trademark instead.
-You may, if you wish, combine your trademark with one of the following openSUSE Mark tag-lines (or its equivalent): "Based on openSUSE"; "Powered by openSUSE"; "Derived from openSUSE"; "Uses openSUSE"; "Built on openSUSE"; or "Built from openSUSE".
-Partial instructions on how to remove some trademark uses of the openSUSE Marks from openSUSE are provided below.
+In making such a distribution, you must remove all trademark uses of the openSUSE Marks from the version of openSUSE you are modifying.
+You may, if you wish, combine your own trademark with one of the following openSUSE Mark tag-lines (or its equivalent): "Based on openSUSE"; "Powered by openSUSE"; "Derived from openSUSE"; "Uses openSUSE"; "Built on openSUSE"; or "Built from openSUSE".

 Linking to opensuse.org